tomplex/nhlstats/README.md

-### NHL Stats CLI
+### nhlstats

-a CLI tool for collecting stats from the NHL API.
+a library and CLI tool for collecting stats from the NHL API.

 #### Install